-Dear Ms. Asquith:
+Dear Ms. Murphy:

-The Securities Industry and Financial Markets Association ("SIFMA")1 appreciates the opportunity to comment on the Financial Industry Regulatory Authority's ("FINRA") proposed new Section 14 (Accounting Support Fee for Governmental Accounting Standards Board) (the "GASB Accounting Support Fee") under Schedule A to the FINRA By-Laws.
+The Securities Industry and Financial Markets Association ("SIFMA") appreciates the opportunity to provide comments to the Securities and Exchange Commission ("SEC") on the Financial Industry Regulatory Authority's ("FINRA") proposed rule change to create new Section 14 (Accounting Support Fee for Governmental Accounting Standards Board) (the "GASB Accounting Support Fee") under Schedule A to the FINRA By-Laws.
 FINRA's proposal is a result of Section 978 of the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act") requiring a funding mechanism for GASB.

-While SIFMA supports the mission of the Governmental Accounting Standards Board ("GASB")2 "to establish and improve standards of state and local governmental accounting and financial reporting that will...result in useful
+While SIFMA supports the mission of the Governmental Accounting Standards Board ("GASB") "to establish and improve standards of state and local governmental accounting and financial reporting that will...result in useful information for users of financial reports..." and appreciates the role that GASB

-1 SIFMA brings together the shared interests of hundreds of securities firms, banks and asset managers.
+&lt;sup>1 SIFMA brings together the shared interests of hundreds of securities firms, banks and asset managers.
 SIFMA's mission is to support a strong financial industry, investor opportunity, capital formation, job creation and economic growth, while building trust and confidence in the financial markets.
 SIFMA, with offices in New York and Washington, D.C., is the U.S. regional member of the Global Financial Markets Association (GFMA).

-2 The GASB is an independent body created in 1984 pursuant to agreement among the Financial Accounting Foundation ("Foundation"); the American Institute of Certified Public Accountants (AICPA); the Council of State Governments; the Government Finance Officers Association; the International City/County Management Association; the National Association of Counties; the National Association of State Auditors, Comptrollers and Treasurers; the National Conference of State Legislatures; the National League of Cities; the National Governors' Association; and the U.S. Conference of Mayors.
+&lt;sup>2 The GASB is an independent body created in 1984 pursuant to agreement among the Financial Accounting Foundation ("Foundation"); the American Institute of Certified Public Accountants (AICPA); the Council of State Governments; the Government Finance Officers Association; the International City/County Management Association; the National Association of Counties; the National Association of State Auditors, Comptrollers and Treasurers; the National Conference of State Legislatures; the National League of Cities; the National Governors' Association; and the U.S. Conference of Mayors.